Key takeaways

 De-escalation training for human resources leaders

 The experiment concluded that the VR training group found that the performance feedback during simulations helped them to learn faster and retain more information.
 This was attributed to the impact virtual reality makes on the trainee’s senses.
-This is particularly important when training managers to build empathy in sensitive situations such as diversity, equity, and inclusion (DEI) training.
+This is particularly important when training managers to build empathy in sensitive situations such as diversity, equity, and inclusion training.
 Learning how to de-escalate conversations before they have a chance to get out of control is an important soft skill for new managers to learn.

 Does your company need de-escalation training in VR?

 Improving your customer and employee experience is a great place to invest training dollars, especially as so many industries now compete on service as much as price and products.
+Talk to one our immersive learning experts today to see what VR-based de-escalation training could look like at your company.